 16855 Merrill Avenue

 Elizabeth Almanza grew up in the Inland Empire and participated in the Upward Bound program as a high school student.
 She faced many of the same issues that students in this community still face today and she attributes much of her success to the support and guidance she received as an Upward Bound participant.
 In fact, one of the main reasons she chose her college was based on a field trip she went to her freshman year in the Upward Bound program.
 Elizabeth graduated with a Bachelor of Arts in Behavioral Sciences from the University of La Verne.
 After graduating, she moved to Arizona to pursue graduate studies.
 That's where she discovered her true calling for serving students who are from low-income homes, are the first in their families to go to college and have lots of "ganas" or a desire to succeed.
-Elizabeth graduated with a master's in higher education from the University of Arizona and the University of California before coming to Chaffey College.
+Elizabeth graduated with a master's in higher education from the University of Arizona and has been working in college access programs in Arizona and California for over a decade.
 She is a proud mother of two children - a daughter, Siena, and a son, Solomon, and enjoys experiencing the world through their eyes.
 Fun Fact: Elizabeth’s favorite place is Puerto Vallarata, Mexico and has returned at least once a year since first visiting in 2013.

 Janice understands the needs of Upward Bound students because she has a similar background.
 Born in East Los Angeles, Janice grew up in a low-income family that moved around frequently during her childhood.
 Her parents pushed the importance of college, as neither of them got that far in their education and it affected the kinds of jobs they could get and their financial stability.
 Despite their encouragement, no one in her family knew how to navigate the college system.
 When she graduated from high school, she attended Norco College where she decided to study psychology.
 As a first-generation college student, she did not know what financial resources were available and worked as many as three jobs to afford full-time tuition.
 She finally learned about financial aid and received support after asking questions in her second year of college.
 The college hired her as a work-study student for Upward Bound.
 She learned about the guidance and resources available to students from her background.
 She decided then that she wanted to help students prepare for college as much as possible to avoid the hardships she experienced.
 She transferred to California State University, San Bernardino, where she earned a Bachelor of Arts in Psychology.
 She later earned her Master of Arts Degree in Education: School Counseling.
 She has worked her way up in the Upward Bound program from student assistant to advisor and is proud of the work the program does.
 In her spare time, she enjoys hiking, traveling and spending time with her husband, stepson and pug.